History of American Pop Music: Chapter 24

 Mitchell attended the Alberta College of Art in 1963 before moving to Toronto to pursue a career as a folk singer.
 In 1965, she gave birth to a daughter, whom she placed for adoption—a formative experience that prompted her to begin writing songs seriously.
 She married Chuck Mitchell and performed as a folk duo in Detroit, but left the marriage by 1967.
 After moving to New York, she gained recognition as a solo artist, touring Canada and the United States and connecting with influential figures including Judy Collins and Leonard Cohen.
 A meeting with David Crosby led to her relocation to Los Angeles, where she secured a recording contract with Warner Bros.

 Mitchell’s early albums established her as a critical figure in the California singer-songwriter movement.
 Song to a Seagull (1968) and Clouds (1969) display intricate guitar work and poetic lyrics, while Ladies of the Canyon (1970) contains classic tracks such as “Big Yellow Taxi” and “Woodstock.”
 Blue (1971) remains a benchmark of confessional songwriting.
-Later works, such as Court and Spark (1974) and her collaboration with Charles Mingus, illustrate her evolution toward more jazz-inflected, harmonically adventurous music, revealing both artistic maturity and the demands of a rapidly changing music industry.
+Later works, such as Court and Spark (1974) and her collaboration with Charles Mingus, illustrate her evolution toward more jazz-inflected, harmonically adventurous music, unveiling both her artistic maturity and her ability to navigate the demands of a rapidly changing music industry.

 Mitchell frequently used unique alternate guitar tunings.
 Rather than the standard E-A-D-G-B-E, she tuned her strings to a variety of pitches, enabling unconventional chord voicings, resonances, and harmonic textures.
 These tunings allowed her to compose complex, open, and often modal harmonies that reinforced the emotional and lyrical nuance of her songs.
 Her guitar work became both melodic and textural, directly supporting the expressive range of her vocals and lyrics.